ReCoded-Org/curriculum-backend-readings/module4-authentication-and-security/r1.5-authorization-through-middleware/README.md

 ## Middleware

-Middleware are functions that have access to the [request object](https://expressjs.com/en/4x/api.html#req) (`req`), the [response object](https://expressjs.com/en/4x/api.html#res) (`res`), and the next middleware function in the application’s request-response cycle.
+Middleware are functions that have access to the [request object](https://expressjs.com/en/4x/api.html#req) (`req`), the [response object](https://expressjs.com/en/4x/api.html#res) (`res`), and the next middleware function in the application's request-response cycle.
 The next middleware function is commonly denoted by a variable named `next`.

 ```js
 const loggerMiddleware = (req, res, next) => {